Does all disease begin in the gut?

 About 75% of the immune system is located in the gut, because the lymphatic tissue is, like a web, interlaced within our intestinal walls.

-When elimination is not occurring regularly a pH change to less acidic can occur in the intestinal environment.
-This will weaken the immune system and make the whole body vulnerable to pathogens and free radicals.
-Malfunction in the large intestine will also be cause by:
+When elimination is not occurring, a serious consequence can be less acidic pH in the intestinal environment.
+Lack of acidity can weaken the immune system and make the whole body vulnerable to pathogens and free radicals.
+Malfunction in the large intestine will also be caused by:

 - Unbalanced flora due to antibiotics.